 If you are experiencing one or more of these symptoms, do not hesitate to bring your vehicle to KEAN Auto Services in Courtenay today!
-We will make sure your shocks and struts work.
-We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, Auto Repair, or Tire and Alignment Service.
+We can also perform other services you may need, like scheduled maintenance, tune-ups, and engine repair, or tire and alignment services.

 Your Reliable Shop for Brake Repair

 We recommend that you get your car’s brakes inspected once a year.
-If you are in CA, Merville, British Columbia, Cumberland, British Columbia, Denman Island, British Columbia, or the surrounding areas, you can bring your car to KEAN Auto Services.
 Since 1974, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brake diagnostic to determine if the issue is coming from your Toyota's brake pads, your BMW's rotors, your Honda's fluid, your Chevrolet's master cylinder, or somewhere else.
+We will perform a complete brake diagnostic to determine if the issue is coming from your brake pads, rotors, calipers, brake fluid, master cylinder, or somewhere else.

 Reasons You Should Do Business With Us: